alexrudall/awesome-ruby-places/README.md

 - [CodeCrafters](https://codecrafters.io) - Learn to build complex software.
 - [CreateAcademy](https://www.createacademy.com/) - Creative learning platform.
 Expert instruction from designers, makers, growers and chefs.
 - [InkWire](https://www.inkwire.co/) - Inkwire makes it easier to design and showcase engaging, rigorous learning.
+- [Learnetto](https://learnetto.com) - Learnetto is a place to learn Ruby and Rails with courses and tutorials.
 - [MindJoy](https://www.mindjoy.com/) - Learn and create STEM tutors and simulations with AI for curious classrooms!
 - [Zen Educate](https://zeneducate.com/) - We’ll find you your ideal classroom roles, whether you’re a Teacher or Paraprofessional.
 - [Profe.Social](https://profe.social/) - Marketplace and social network for spanish speaking K12 Teachers.